-While your safety talk is the most important conversation you have before a rafting trip, the paddle talk is almost as critical.
-Some would argue it is more important.
+While your whitewater safety talk is the most important pre-trip conversation, the paddle talk is almost as critical.
 A strong paddle talk, thorough paddle training and strong rafting commands will get your crew performing at a high level making it much more fun to guide your raft down the river.

-Your choice of paddle commands can make it easier for your crew to consistently respond.
-I prefer to have commands that are simple, clear, and start with different words work best.
+The paddle commands that are simple, clear, and start with different words work best.
 The commands I use: forward, back paddle, right turn, left turn, stop, get down, back-on-the-job, over right and over left.
-The “overs” start with the same word but it usually isn’t a problem since they are most often called to move to the downstream side of the raft.
+Both “overs” start with the same word but it usually isn’t a problem since they are most often called to move to the downstream side of the raft.
 Later we will be discuss “overs” in more detail later.

-If this is all a little overwhelming the easiest way to improve your paddle training is to take a paddle raft guide school, advanced guide school or paddle on Cherry Creek or another technical class V river for a commercial company.
-Paddle boating guide schools focus on how to create great paddlers and get them to work as a team.
-While the guides working class V rivers have spent years refining their safety talks due to necessity.
-On these trips you’ll learn what the leaders in the industry are teaching their paddlers.
+The easiest way to improve your paddle training is to take a paddle raft guide school, advanced guide school or paddle on Cherry Creek or another technical class V river for a commercial company.
+Paddle rafting guide schools focus on how to create great paddlers and get them to work as a team.
+While the guides working class V rivers have spent years refining their paddle talks due to necessity.
+On these trips you’ll learn the whitewater rafting skills that the leaders in the industry are teaching their paddlers.

-In the front of the boat paddlers many times want to have their paddles follow along the bow of the boat at an angle rather than reaching straight forward and pulling straight back.
-If the front right paddler follows the bow of the boat she will drive the boat to the left making it much harder for the guide to keep the raft on its desired route.
+In the front of the boat, paddlers want to have their paddles follow along the bow of the boat at an angle.
+However, reaching straight forward and pulling straight back works better.
+If the front right paddler follows the bow of the boat she will drive the boat to the left.
+This makes it much harder for the guide to keep the raft on its desired route.

-It is also important for paddlers to realize that they need to try to get the whole blade in the water every stroke and that requires a lot of adjustment in their waist as the raft tips side to side and forward to aft.
+It is also important for paddlers to realize that they need to try to get the whole blade in the water every stroke.
+That requires adjusting in their waists as the raft tips side to side and forward to aft in the whitewater.

 The key to back paddling is to slide your bottom hand up a bit and hold the paddle against your hip so you can use it as a fulcrum.
-Many times before doing a back paddle I’ll tell the paddlers “Be ready to back paddle” which means I want them in position to do a back paddle.
-They are leaning forward with the paddle shaft on their hips and the blade of the paddle behind them out of the water next to the raft ready to paddle.
+Many times before giving a back paddle command, I’ll say “Ready to back paddle” to have the paddlers get in position.
+They will be leaning forward with the paddle shaft on their hips and the blade of the paddle behind them out of the water next to the raft ready to paddle.

-From that position when a back paddle is called the paddle is dropped into the water as the paddler moves their bodies backwards and pulls with the paddle T hand bending the shaft of the paddle on their hips.
+From that position when a back paddle is called, paddles are dropped into the water as paddlers move their bodies backwards and pull with the paddle T hand bending the shaft of the paddle on their hips.

 Right turn and left turn our mirror images of each other.
-When a turn is called, the side that is called back paddles while the other side forward paddles.
-For example, with “right turn” the right side of the boat back paddles and the left side of the boat forward paddles.
+When paddlers here a turn is called, the side called back paddles while the other side forward paddles.
+For the “right turn” command, the right side of the boat back paddles and the left side of the boat forward paddles.

-For the stop command paddlers take their paddles out of the water and discontinue paddling.
+For the stop command rafters take their paddles out of the water and discontinue paddling.